anstropleuton/auspicious-library/Readme.md

 # Auspicious Library
-Auspicious Library is a collection of Utils for Anstro Pleuton's programs.
+Auspicious Library is a collection of utils for Anstro Pleuton's programs.
 This library contains several commonly used program artifacts in a simplified functions for ease of use.

 # Sections
 This library is subdivided into sections: